Indian Ocean slave trade: Muslim Indian Ocean slave trade

 A 7th-century Chinese text mentions ambassadors from Java presenting the Chinese emperor with two Seng Chi (Zanj) slaves as gifts in 614.
 8th and 9th century chronicles mention Seng Chi slaves reaching China from the Hindu kingdom of Sri Vijaya in Java.
 The 12th-century Arab geographer al-Idrisi recorded that the ruler of the Persian island of Kish "raids the Zanj country with his ships and takes many captives."
 According to the 14th-century Berber explorer Ibn Battuta, the sultans of the Kilwa Sultanate would frequently raid the areas around what is today Tanzania for slaves.

 The Zanj Rebellion, a series of uprisings that took place between 869 and 883 AD near the city of Basra (also known as Basara), situated in present-day Iraq, is believed to have involved enslaved Zanj who had originally been captured from the African Great Lakes region and areas further south in East Africa.
 The rebellion grew to involve more than 500,000 slaves and free men who had been imported from across the Muslim empire and claimed "tens of thousands of lives in lower Iraq".

 The Zanj who were taken as slaves to the Middle East were often used in strenuous agricultural work.
 As the plantation economy boomed and the Arabs became richer, they began to consider agriculture and other manual labor work as demeaning.
 The resulting labor shortage resulted in an increased slave market.

 It is certain that large numbers of slaves were exported from eastern Africa; the best evidence for this is the magnitude of the Zanj revolt in Iraq in the 9th century, though not all of the slaves involved were Zanj.
 There is little evidence of what part of eastern Africa the Zanj came from, for the name is here evidently used in its general sense, rather than to designate the particular stretch of the coast, from about 3°N. to 5°S., to which the name was also applied.

 The Zanj were needed to cultivate: the Tigris-Euphrates delta, which had become abandoned marshland as a result of peasant migration and repeated flooding, [and][sic] could be reclaimed through intensive labor.
 Wealthy proprietors "had received extensive grants of tidal land on the condition that they would make it arable."
 Sugarcane was prominent among the crops of their plantations, particularly in Khūzestān Province.
 Zanj also worked the salt mines of Mesopotamia, especially around Basra.Their jobs were to clear away the nitrous topsoil that made the land arable.
 The working conditions were considered to be extremely harsh and miserable.
-Many other people were imported as slaves into the region, besides Zanj.